Magnic0/alura-first-site/README.md

 This is my first non-professional Frontend project, made in studying at [Alura](https://www.alura.com.br/).
 Be free to explore it and make your own changes by downloading the .zip file with all the content.

+To see it working, you can click [here](https://magnic0.github.io/alura-first-site)!

 # Instructions

 1. Download it;